discord-tickets/docs/docs/managed.md

 # Managed bot

-An affordable managed bot is the easiest way to get your own ticket bot because the technical side is done for you.
+An affordable managed bot is **the easiest way to get your own ticket bot because the technical side is managed for you.**
 Choose a plan to get started.
 [Terms of service](./terms.md) and [privacy policy](privacy.md#service-privacy-policy) apply.